 (A) De-concentration and Capture Rate.
 Priority will be established based on the earlier date associated with an Application.
 The dates that will be used to establish priority are as follows:

-(i) For Tax-Exempt Bond Developments, the issuance date of the Certificate of Reservation issued by the TBRB; and
+(i) For Tax-Exempt Bond Developments, the issuance date of the Certificate of Reservation issued by the TBRB; or in instances where there is Traditional Carryforward associated with an Application the Department will utilize the date the complete HTC Application that is associated with the Traditional Carryforward is submitted to the Department; and

 (ii) For all other Developments, the date the Application is received by the Department; and